zbryikt/template/README.md

 ## Note

- * To optimize pug building, keep an eye on the pug inclusion tree, and prevent unnecessary include if possible.
+ * To optimize Pug building, keep an eye on the Pug inclusion tree, and prevent unnecessary include if possible.

 ## License